In This Article

 If this seems complicated, your best bet is to take your DNA test results to a geneticist who can help you make sense of what you are looking at.

 A geneticist will assess your genetics and provide information on your genealogy.
-They also offer services where that can help you analyze your genetics on your own.
+They also offer services that can help you analyze your genetics on your own.

 It’s also important to consider the geographic location.
 Knowing where your ancestors lived may help rule out some groups.